Metabolix/HackBGRT/README.md

 * Make sure that your computer is booting with UEFI.
 * Make sure that Secure Boot is disabled, unless you know how to sign EFI applications.
+* Make sure that BitLocker is disabled, or find your recovery key.

 ### Windows installation